Hyardaowyn/softwareconviction/content/posts/costslashing-rds.md

 A cost reduction of 58.8%.

 ### An additional real life use case
-At the time of writing a different MySQL RDS instance is running which ignores AWS's advice (https://aws.amazon.com/premiumsupport/knowledge-center/low-freeable-memory-rds-mysql-mariadb/) since at peak Memory usage it only has 3% Free Memory.
+At the time of writing a different MySQL RDS instance is running in production.

+At peak Memory usage it only has 3% Free Memory, which is less than the 5% that [AWS advises](https://aws.amazon.com/premiumsupport/knowledge-center/low-freeable-memory-rds-mysql-mariadb/).
-The monitoring shows that the swap Usage metric increases regularly, so scaling up vertically seems reasonable.
+The monitoring shows that the swap Usage metric increases regularly.
+The write latency, read latency, or CPU Utilization is not impacted at those times.

+Scaling up vertically seems reasonable when looking at the swap usage metric.
-However, there is no visible impact on write latency, read latency nor on CPU Utilization.
+However, since there is no impact on the main performance parameters of the database, scaling up vertically was deemed not necessary.

-At this point it is a calculated risk which reduces costs significantly.
+At this point it is a calculated risk which reduces compute costs significantly.
-Keep in mind that downscaling one instance size reduces the cost by a factor 2.
+Keep in mind that scaling up by one instance size increases compute cost by a factor 2.

-Choosing to not scale up one instance size in this case, saves a considerable amount of money.
+#### Alarms

-It is very much recommended having some CloudWatch alarms in place, should the read or write latency exceed a certain arbitrary threshold.
+It is very much recommended having some CloudWatch alarms in place.
+You want to be aware of when the read or write latency exceeds a certain threshold.
+Especially when it has a considerable impact for end users.

 ## Multi-AZ
-RDS instances can be run with multi-AZ availability.
+RDS instances can be run as a multi-AZ deployment.
-Choose this option if your database needs to be high available.
+Choose this option if your database needs to be high available and when you have low RTO and very low RPO.
-It will protect you from hardware failure and from an availability zone going down as a whole.
+It will provide [better recovery](https://aws.amazon.com/blogs/database/amazon-rds-under-the-hood-single-az-instance-recovery/) from non-recoverable instance failures and an availability zone going down, compared to single-AZ instances.

-Having your RDS instance run with multi-AZ availability provides faster recovery, since failover is a breeze.
-Consider disabling multi-AZ when faster recovery is unnecessary which is the case for most test environments.
+Consider disabling multi-AZ when fast automatic recovery is not necessary, which is the case for most test environments.
-Running the test RDS instance in single-AZ availability will cut its compute and storage cost in half.
+Running the test RDS instance in single-AZ deployment will cut its compute and storage cost in half.

 ### Real life use case

-The RDS instances in our test environment run in single-AZ availability because the impact of having an RDS instance fail is limited.
+The RDS instances in the test environment run in single-AZ deployment, because the impact of having a non-recoverable RDS instance failure is limited.
-The MySQL RDS instance that runs in production have been deployed multi-AZ as the cost of downtime is rather large.
+The MySQL RDS instances that run in production have been deployed multi-AZ, as the cost of downtime is rather large.
-Our test environment was already configured as single-AZ and the multi-AZ configuration of the MySQL RDS instance was not changed, so no costs were saved.
+The test environment was already configured as single-AZ and the multi-AZ configuration of the MySQL RDS instance was not changed, so no costs were saved.

 ## Stopping unused RDS instances versus Reserved Instances

-More costs can be saved by either stopping RDS instances during periods in which they are not used but this has to be carefully compared to reserving instances.
+Compute costs can be reduced by reserving instances or by stopping RDS instances during periods in which they are not used.
+You do not pay for the compute cost when an RDS instance is stopped, so compare this cost reduction carefully with reserving instances.

+Also keep in mind that any stopped RDS instance will be restarted automatically after 7 days.

-### Unused RDS instances
+### Stopping Unused RDS instances

-Look at the usage patterns of your RDS instances.
+Analyze the usage patterns of your RDS instances.
-If the database is only used during business hours or extended business hours, consider stopping the RDS instance when it is not used to save on compute costs.
+If the database is only used during business hours or extended business hours, consider stopping the RDS instance in periods where it is not used to save on compute costs.
-This can be done by triggering an AWS Lambda Function at certain times.
 AWS will still charge you for the allocated storage of the RDS instance, but you will not have to pay for the compute part of the RDS instance costs.

-If your RDS instances is only used 5 days a week from 9AM until 5 PM then you can stop the RDS instance at 5PM and start it again at 9AM on weekdays.
+If your RDS instances is only used 5 days a week from 9AM until 5PM then you can stop the RDS instance at 5PM and start it again at 9AM on weekdays.
-The RDS instance will only be used 5*8 hours a week, which is about 24% of the time, so you can save approximately 76% on RDS compute costs.
+The RDS instance will only be used 40 hours a week, which is about 24% of the time, so you can save approximately 76% on RDS compute costs.

+You can use an eventbridge rule that runs on a schedule to triggers a Lambda Function which can stop and start an RDS instance.
 ### Reserved instances
 Once you have decided upon which instance class to use, you should look into reserved instances for AWS RDS.
 Reserved instances allows you to save up to almost 70% of your costs compared to the on-demand rate.
-The cost saving is heavily class type dependent.
+The cost saving is heavily instance type dependent.

 #### Size flexibility

 Bear in mind that you can also make use of size flexibility for Reserved Instances.
 A reserved database instance of a certain size, can be applied to 50% of the usage of a database instance that is one size bigger.
 A reserved single-AZ instance can be applied to 50% of the usage of a multi-AZ database instance of the same size.

 If you are sure about the RDS instance family ( `db.m6`, `db.r3`,`db.t4g`,...) and the minimum instance type (`medium`, `large`,`2xlarge`,...) to cover the baseline load, you can reserve the db instance already.
 If at some point in the future the load increases, you can add reserved instances to cover the new baseline load.

 ### Which option should I pick?

 Pick the option with the largest cost saving.
 If both are approximately equal consider whether you are sure that you will need the RDS instance for the reserved amount of time.
 If there is any doubt, go for stopping and starting instances during periods in which they are not used.

 ### Real life use case
-Stopping and starting the RDS instance in our production environment is not something we do because the database is used most of the time.
+RDS instances in the production environment are not started and stopped because the database is used most of the time.
-We did not stop the MySQL RDS instances in our test environment either, although this probably would have been more cost-effective.
+Starting and stopping RDS instances was not chosen for the test environment either.

-Our sprint backlog is already filled to the brim, so it would have probably taken a couple of weeks in order to work on stopping and starting RDS instances.
+Our sprint backlog is already filled to the brim, so it probably would have taken another couple of weeks before we could start working on it.
 Reserving the instances is just a couple of clicks, so we decided to reserve our production and test instances for one year.

-In our particular case we were running multiple instance types of the RDS `t4g` class.
-We cannot confidently predict the workload on our database for years to come.
+It is difficult to predict the workload on the production database for years to come.
 Hence, reserving RDS instances for one year with partial upfront payment seems the best option for now.
-This leads to a cost reduction of approximately 37% (see Reserved Instances on https://aws.amazon.com/rds/mysql/pricing/).
+Reserving the `t4g` instances in `eu-west-1` leads to a cost reduction of approximately 37%, see [Reserved Instances](https://aws.amazon.com/rds/mysql/pricing/).
+Although strictly speaking, stopping and starting instances would have probably been cheaper.

 Regarding size flexibility.
 Once the RDS instance class has been decided upon, you should reserve the minimum expected baseline.
 In our AWS account there are 3 test MySQL RDS instances and 3 production MySQL instances.